Dr Charis Boutieri

-Charis is associate editor the Journal of North African Studies and has served as treasurer of the Middle East Section at the American Anthropology Association (AAA) (2016-2019).
+Charis has served as associate editor the Journal of North African Studies (2017-2022) and as treasurer of the Middle East Section at the American Anthropology Association (AAA) (2016-2019).
 She has disseminated her research findings in her capacity as invited expert at the British Council (Tunisia and UK) and the FCO MENA Research Unit.
 In 2018, she joined the UK-Tunisia Higher Education and Scientific Research Joint Commission.